 Infection control measures

-Unique Senior Care already have strict standards on hygiene and infection control, and our guidance to staff reflects the most up-to-date advice during the Covid-19 outbreak.
+Unique Senior Care already have strict standards on hygiene and infection control, and our staff policy reflects the most up-to-date advice during the Covid-19 outbreak.
 Details of our policy are as follows:

 The following are some of the key ways to help limit the spread of the virus